 Materials: Bamboo rayon

 Sustainable and Ethical Practices: New York-based Full Circle, a certified BCorp, creates sustainable and thoughtfully-designed home care products.
-Full Circle’s reusable towels, made from 100% biodegradable bamboo rayon, are completely tree-free.
+Full Circle’s reusable towels, made from 100% biodegradable, responsibly sourced bamboo fabric, are completely tree-free.

 The sheets are quick to dry and fit well onto traditional paper holders.
 According to the company, each sheet absorbs seven times its weight, and one roll of these reusable towels replaces 30 sheets of regular paper towels.

-You can wash and reuse the plant-based, sustainable and compostable sheets over and over.
+You can wash and reuse these plant-based, sustainable, and compostable sheets over and over.
 Also, these towels with a simple leafy design are quick-drying, super durable, and odor free.

 Materials: Organic cotton

-Sustainable and Ethical Practises: The MioEco reusable organic paper towel stands out as an excellent alternative to paper towels due to its use of unbleached organic cotton and hard-working design.
+Sustainable and Ethical Practises: The MioEco reusable organic paper towel stands out as an excellent alternative to paper towels due to its use of unbleached organic cotton and hard-working design that'll wipe up grease with a little detergent.
 The cotton is 100% Global Organic Textile Standard (GOTS) certified.

 MioEco’s reusable organic paper towels are equivalent to 130 traditional paper rolls.
 It comes in a pack of 10 and 20, approximately 10" by 12" in size.
 The absence of bleach and dye makes it suitable for cleaning fruits, and you can also use them as napkins for meals.
 All this adds up to a fantastic zero-waste substitute for paper towels that absorbs easily and lasts for years.